-- Name (required): Enter a name for the identity provider (for example, MY IDP US).
+- 1. On the Manage Identity Providers page, click Add SAML Provider. - 2.
+Complete the following fields.
+You can hover over the information icons 1 for instructions as you complete each field. - Name (required): Enter a name for the identity provider (for example, MY IDP US).
 This name will be displayed in the External Authentication Provider options in System > Security > Users > <user>.
-Each identity provider name must be unique. - Scheme (required): A scheme is automatically generated in OneStream, but you can edit it.
+Each identity provider name must be unique. - Scheme (required): A scheme is automatically generated in OneStream, but can be edited.
 Each identity provider scheme must be unique and should be alphanumeric with no spaces.
 The scheme is used in the assertion consumer service (ACS) URL and service provider entity ID URL.
 For example: